 3- The serving area (e.g. list of TAIs) containing Data Sources that the DCCF coordinates.

 Source Type may correspond to an NF Type (e.g.: SMF, AMF, etc.), or different domains (e.g.: OA&M).
 Hence a Consumer or SCP may request or select a DCCF according to the type of information it is requesting, the network slices it supports and its serving area.

-Editor’s Note: Any additional enhancement to DCCF discovery and selection procedure is FFS.
+NOTE: Additional DCCF Profile parameters can be considered during the normative stage,.

 6.9.2.2 Messaging Framework

 The Messaging Framework is not expected to be standardized by 3GPP.
-It contains Messaging Infrastructure that propagates event information and data (eg: streaming and notifications) from Data Sources to Data Consumers.
+It contains Messaging Infrastructure that propagates event information and data (e.g.: streaming and notifications) from Data Sources to Data Consumers.
 The Messaging Framework may support the pub-sub pattern, where data is published by producer adaptors (or data source if the data source natively supports the message bus protocol) and can be subscribed to by consumer adaptor (or data consumers if the data consumer natively supports the message bus protocol).
 The Messaging Framework maintains subscription and filtering information received from the DCCF.

 The Messaging Framework may support multiple event delivery mechanisms such as best effort or guaranteed delivery.
 For 3GPP purposes guaranteed delivery of events may be utilized.

-The Messaging Framework may contain one or more Adaptors that translate between 3GPP defined protocols (e.g.: Release 16 Nnwdaf subscribe/notify) and a Data Forwarding Protocol not specified by 3GPP.
+The Messaging Framework may contain one or more Adaptors that translate between 3GPP defined protocols (e.g.: Rel-16 Nnwdaf subscribe/notify) and a Data Forwarding Protocol not specified by 3GPP.

 The Adaptor on the Producer side (3PA) also allows any Source Data (e.g.: from Rel-16 OA&M or NF EventExposure) to be distributed via the framework without impact on the Source.
 The DCCF keeps track on the Adaptor instances.
 An Adaptor may be associated with specific NF types and/or instances, manage one or more data Sources, and can be discovered by registering the Sources (e.g.: NFs) it supports with the DCCF.
 If the Messaging Framework directly supports 3GPP interfaces, Adaptors may not be required.